redballoonsecurity/ofrak/docs/contributor-guide/component/external_tools.md

 ```

 This works for most cases (the `install_check_arg` provides a lot of flexibility), but does not
 cover certain edge cases.
-For example, `ofrak_components.squashfs.SquashfsUnpacker` requires
+For example, [SquashfsUnpacker][ofrak_components.squashfs.SquashfsUnpacker] requires
 specifically versions of  `unsquashfs` with the `-no-exit-code` flag.
 A user may already have
 `unsquashfs` installed, but an unsuitable version, so simply checking for `unsquashfs` can give a
 false negative result when a user is checking for missing dependencies.

-In such cases, `ofrak.model.component_model.ComponentExternalTool` should be subclassed for that
+In such cases, [ComponentExternalTool][ofrak.model.component_model.ComponentExternalTool] should be subclassed for that
 edge case dependency and its `is_tool_installed` method be overwritten.
 For the `unsquashfs` example:

 ```python